aryelgois/yasql-php/README.md

           - data/address/source/Brazil.yml
 ```

-The post must map to a sequence, and one of it items is a map of:
+The post must map to a sequence, and the item is a map of:

-- `call`: a fully qualified class that extends **Populator**, autoloaded by
+- `call`: a fully qualified class that extends **Populator**, autoloadable by
   Composer
 - `with`: path to a YAML with the data to be processed.
 It can be a sequence